 - Walk with a broad base – Bend your knees slightly and take short, slow steps with your feet pointed outward to decrease the chance of slipping and falling.
 Walk flat footed not heel toe — think Penguin.

 - Slow down – Walk slowly to help identify slippery spots.
 Be alert to hazards.

-- Avoid distractions – Stay off cell phone while trying to walk on slippery areas.
+- Avoid distractions – Stay off cell phones while trying to walk on slippery areas.

 - Hands free – Keep hands out of pockets to help balance yourself.
 Extend them out to your sides to help you keep your balance – like walking a tight rope.

 - Use floor mats – When entering a building, remember to use the floor mat to stomp the snow and ice off your shoes to prevent creating a slippery spot.